DataDog/logs-psa/POCs/containers/java/multi-line-logging/README.md

 # Containized Java Multi-line logging POC

-Java application that throws an exception.
+Proof of concept to show Datadog's multi-line logging capability, reproducting a customer environment.
+A simple java application that throws an exception run from k8s, with containerized Datadog agent configured via helm.

 ## Prerequestites